 I have been a writing consultant for five years.
 I am also an instructor for ENC 1101 and ENC 1102 here at FGCU.
 I hold a B.A. in English Writing & Rhetoric from St. Edward's University (Austin, TX) and an M.A. in English where I focused on rhetoric and the teaching of composition from Texas Woman's University (Denton, TX).
 I have helped many students with their revising and editing concerns, but I particularly enjoy exploring ideas, talking about language, and enabling students to write everything they want to convey.

 I am a practicing lawyer licensed in the State of Florida.
-I am currently attending FGCU as a graduate student in English and working in the Writing Center.
+I am currently attending FGCU as a graduate student in English.
 I am a francophone, having lived and worked in France/Monaco for fourteen years.
 In particular, I enjoy working with French-speaking students.

 I have worked as a tutor in the Writing Center for three years, and prior to that, I worked for Adaptive Services at FGCU for three years.
 In the past, I have worked as a Reading Specialist, Special Educator, and French Teacher for grades 7-12.
 I taught for 25 years and tutored reading throughout my teaching career.
 I am a certified Orton Gillingham Specialist for dyslexic students, and I am fluent in French.
 I enjoy working with students who need pre-writing help, and I also like helping students clarify the meaning of what they have written.

 I graduated from UCF in 2010 with my bachelor’s degree in English Literature.
 Upon graduation, I started a working in the clinical research field for retinal diseases with the National Ophthalmic Research Institute and stayed in that career for almost three years.
-I always wanted to teach, so I left my career to continue with my English education by pursuing a master’s degree in English at FGCU.
-I enjoy tutoring, and I especially love helping students through the paper planning process, focusing on organization, and brainstorming ideas.
+I always wanted to teach, so I am continuing my English education by pursuing a master’s degree in English at FGCU.
+I enjoy tutoring, and I especially like helping students with the paper planning process and brainstorming ideas.